atiqamaankhan/Flappy_Bird_Game/README.md

 Wings cycle between up, straight and down to simulate flying.

 Smooth Gravity & Jump Physics:
-Implemented using floating point precision for realism.
+Implemented using floating-point precision for realism.

 Procedural Pipe Generation:
 Pipes appear at random heights with a fixed gap.